FASTING: This is true fasting

 Am I nice only to those who are nice to me?

-Am I not talking to any one in particular because we had an argument or because I don't like that person?
+Am I not talking to any one in particular because we had an argument or because I don't

 Do I hate anyone?
 Have I ever cursed anyone?